ceiphr/ceiphr.com-v4/README.md

 1. **Open the source code and start editing!**

-   gatsby-ceiphr is now running at `http://localhost:8000`!
+   ceiphr.com is now running at `http://localhost:8000`!

    _Note: You'll also see a second link:_ `http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-   Open the `gatsby-ceiphr` directory in your code editor of choice and edit `src/pages/index.tsx`.
+   Open the `ceiphr.com` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!